 Indian Beach Park, 4601 Collins Avenue, Miami Beach, Florida

 Julia Mangold is a Munich-born minimalist sculptor whose work explores shape, form and materiality.
 Her sculpture and works on paper are at once rigorous and formal, yet also very sensual.
-Mangold has exhibited nationally and internationally and her work is included in the collections of the Busch-Reisinger Museum, Harvard University (Cambridge, MA), Yale University Art Museum (New Haven, CT), Museum of Fine Arts Houston (Houston, TX), the Museum of Modern Art (New York, NY) and the Deutscher Bundestag (Berlin, Germany).
-In 2015, Mangold was the subject of a solo exhibition at the Mies van der Rohe Haus in Berlin, Germany.
+Mangold has exhibited nationally and internationally and her work is included in the collections of the Busch Reisinger Museum, Harvard University, Yale University Art Museum, Museum of Fine Arts Houston, the Museum of Modern Art and the Deutscher Bundestag.
+In 2015, Mangold was the subject of a solo exhibition at Mies VanDer Rohe Haus in Berlin, Germany.

 Matthew Picton’s wall-mounted sculptures of urban environments reconstruct, in paper and vellum, aerial views of city streets and blocks.
 Unlike street maps, Picton’s representations are at once cartographic, topographical and cultural, incorporating period-specific texts and musical scores.
 Born in London, England, Picton studied politics and history at the London School of Economics.
-His artwork is included in the collections of the De Young Museum (San Francisco, CA), the Herbert Museum of Art (Coventry, UK), the Fidelity Bank collection (London, UK), the Stadt Museum (Dresden, Germany) and the New York University Langone Medical Center Collection (New York, NY).
+His work is included in the collections of the de Young Museum, the Herbert Museum of Art, the Fidelity Bank collection, the Stadt Museum and The New York University Langone Medical Center Collection.